shigeosapsycho/shigeosapsycho/README.md

 ### :calling: Contact

-The best place to contact me is through **LinkedIn** which can be found [here](https://www.linkedin.com/in/milktbrandon/ "my LinkedIn")!
+The best place to contact me is through **LinkedIn**, which can be found [here](https://www.linkedin.com/in/milktbrandon/ "my LinkedIn")!

 ---